gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 new maximum value is 1, and all other values represent fractions of it.

 ## Investigation of regional and scaling variation

+To investigate possible regional and scaling effects, we recalculated LCBD values on subregions at different locations or at different scales.
+First, we selected two subregions of equivalent size (20 longitude degrees by 10 latitude degres) with two contrasting richness profiles to verify if the relationship between species richness and LCBD values was similar.
+We selected a Northeast subregion, mostly species-rich, and a Southwest subregion, mostly species-poor (for both observed and predicted data).
+The coordinates of both subregions are shown on @fig:subareas.
+Second, we recalculated the LCBD indices at three different scales, starting with a focus on the Northeast subregion and progressively extending the extent to encompass the Southwest subregion (@fig:scaling).
+We did these two verifications with both the observed and predicted data, but only illustrate the results with the predicted data as both were qualitatively similar.

 # Results